 - Other aids or services available / funding

-The College is a Tier 4 Sponsor, meaning we can enrol students from outside the EEA, known as International Students.
-The College will seek to remain compliant with the UK Visa & Immigration Tier 4 Point Based System.
+The College holds a Student Sponsor Licence (previously known as Tier 4), meaning we can enrol students from outside the EEA, known as International Students.
+The College will seek to remain compliant with the UK Visa & Immigration Point Based System.
 We welcome applications from International Students (non- EU) to level three or above courses which lead to a level six qualification (Ofqual qualification).

 If English is not your first language, you will need to demonstrate that your written and spoken English is adequate for the programme that you want to study.
 Most International Students submit scores in the British Council IELTS test.
 Entry requirements can be found on the following website www.gov.uk/tier-4-general-visa/knowledge-of-english

-In order to be accepted you must meet all the conditions that are updated on our website www.nwrc.ac.uk/study
+In order to be accepted, you must meet all the conditions that are updated on www.gov.uk/student-visa

 Disclosure of Criminal History